Giuliani butt-dials NBC reporter, heard discussing need for cash and trashing Bidens

 Last week, Hunter Biden said in an ABC News interview that he will step down from the board of the Chinese investment company that he joined in October 2017.

-One of Hunter’s early business partners was Christopher Heinz, stepson of former Secretary of State John Kerry.
-But Heinz objected to Hunter Biden’s decision to work for the Ukrainian gas company and ultimately cut ties with him.
+One of Hunter Biden's early business partners was Christopher Heinz, stepson of former Secretary of State John Kerry.
+But Heinz objected to Hunter Biden's decision to work for the Ukrainian gas company and ultimately cut ties with him.
 Heinz had nothing to do with the Chinese investment fund.

 But in the voicemail message, Giuliani is heard telling his friend that Kerry's stepson was working for the same foreign entities that employed Hunter Biden.